 To evaluate striping visibility from the driver's perspective, video recordings were taken from inside the car with a dashboard camera video GoPro8.

 AHMCT personnel drove a vehicle with a dashboard camera on two occasions (about 0 and 6 months after orange striping installation) through the work zone with orange temporary striping.
 The work zone was recorded in the SB and NB directions during the daytime and nighttime as shown in Figure 4.14.

-Figure 4.14: Screenshots from dashboard camera videos from June 14 and 15, 2021 of work zones with temporary white striping; Left: I-5 northbound during the day; Right: I-5 southbound at night.
+Figure 4.14: Screenshots from dashboard camera videos from June 14 and 15, 2021 of work zones with temporary white striping.
+Left: I-5 NB daytime.
+Right: I-5 SB nighttime

 Figure 4.15 shows the same location on the I-5 in the SB direction at Las Flores exit at daytime versus nighttime.
 The orange appeared less intense at night and more yellow than orange.
-Figure 4.16 shows orange along both sides of white striping in northbound direction.
+Figure 4.16 shows orange along both sides of white striping in the northbound direction.
 The yellow appearance at night aligned with the quantitative measurements (Figure 4.14).
-However, the automatic camera white balancing and the car head lights contributed to the color appearance on the pictures.
-In addition, there was a difference in head light quality and color for different vehicles used to drive through the work zone.
+However, the automatic camera white balancing and the car head lights contributed to the color appearance in the pictures.
+In addition, there was a difference in headlight quality and color for different vehicles used to drive through the work zone.

-Figure 4.15: Screenshots from dashboard camera videos in southbound direction, at Las Flores exit, daytime versus nighttime, lane 3, May 2022
+Figure 4.15: Screenshots from dashboard camera videos from a car driving in the SB direction, at Las Flores exit in lane 3.
+Left: Daytime.
+Right: Nighttime

-Figure 4.16: Screenshots from dashboard camera videos in northbound direction, at Cannon Rd exit, daytime versus nighttime, lanes 3 and 4, May 2022
+Figure 4.16: Screenshots from dashboard camera videos from a car driving in the NB, at Cannon Rd exit, lanes 3 and 4.
+Left: Daytime.
+Right: Nighttime